getnacelle/nacelle-js/packages/shopify-cart/docs/custom-fragments.md

 # Custom fragments in `@nacelle/shopify-cart`

 `@nacelle/shopify-cart` uses [GraphQL][graphql-docs] queries and mutations to create and modify Shopify `Cart`s.
-We use GraphQL [fragments][graphql-fragments-docs] to specify properties of interest for things like [`cart.lines.merchandise`][shopify-merchandise], [`cart.discountAllocations`][shopify-discount-allocation], and [`userErrors`][shopify-user-error].
+We use GraphQL [fragments][graphql-fragments-docs] to specify properties of interest for things like `cart.lines.merchandise`, `cart.discountAllocations`, and `userErrors`.

-Because [`Cart`][shopify-cart-object] data needs will vary project-to-project, it's important that developers have the power to specify which properties of the `Cart` object or its sub-properties should be returned in `cartClient` responses.
+Because `Cart` data needs will vary project-to-project, it's important that developers have the power to specify which properties of the `Cart` object or its sub-properties should be returned in `cartClient` responses.
 By providing `customFragments` to the `cartClient`, developers can enjoy the convenience of `@nacelle/shopify-cart` with the flexibility of GraphQL.

 ## Prerequisites

 1. If you don't have prior experience with GraphQL fragments in GraphQL queries/mutations, please refer to the [GraphQL docs on fragments][graphql-fragments-docs].
-2. If you aren't yet familiar with the schema for Shopify `Cart` data, use your favorite GraphQL client (or [Shopify's Storefront API GraphiQL explorer][shopify-graphiql-explorer]) to explore the Shopify Storefront API's GraphQL schema for the [`Cart`][shopify-cart-object] object and its sub-properties.
+2. If you aren't yet familiar with the schema for Shopify `Cart` data, use your favorite GraphQL client (or [Shopify's Storefront API GraphiQL explorer][shopify-graphiql-explorer]) to explore the Shopify Storefront API's GraphQL schema for [the `Cart` object][shopify-cart-object] and its sub-properties.
 Once you're comfortable with the location and property names of the cart data you're interested in, you can start crafting `customFragments` for `@nacelle/shopify-cart`.

 ## Initializing the `cartClient` with `customFragments`